maudes/maudes.github.io/index.md

 - Took in charge of mobile products (iGaming Apps and websites) and collaborated with over 20 engineers and designers
 - Adopted the Agile methodology to iterate and optimize the main products
-- Initiated the marketing researches including competitor intelligence, user stories to discover what users need, and then defined the product roadmap, conducted detailed PRD
+- Initiated the marketing research including competitor intelligence, and user stories to discover what users need, and then defined the product roadmap, conducted detailed PRD
 - Supervised the QA tests and delivered the proper reports for later tracking

 **Product Owner, GLVictory Technology 匯吉資訊**
 <sub> ***Taipei, Taiwan/ Manila, Phillippines  |  Feb 2018 - Jun 2019*** </sub>
 - Redesigned the VIP system and new Sports App.
 Both projects assisted in acquiring new users with around 5% growth and improved the brand image afterward
-- Established regular researches on competitor intelligence and discussion with stakeholders.
+- Established regular research on competitor intelligence and discussion with stakeholders.
 Translated the ideas into PRD for optimizing the products
 - Coached the QA members and led the whole testing process by providing test plans, and reports

 **Marketing Manager, [meet.Jobs](https://meet.jobs/zh-TW) 一起工作科技**
 <sub> ***Taipei, Taiwan  |  Jul 2017 - Dec 2017*** </sub>
-- Conducted customer interviews and user researches for further product development
+- Conducted customer interviews and user research for further product development
 - Initiated the marketing strategies from daily tactical activities to a long-term program
-- Organized monthly speed interviews for more than 20 employers and 150+ qualified job seekers with around 10% hiring rate for each time
+- Organized monthly speed interviews for more than 20 employers and 150+ qualified job seekers with around a 10% hiring rate each time

 **Assistant Community Manager, Fusionmedium 流線傳媒**
 <sub> ***Taipei, Taiwan  |  Jan 2016 - Jul 2017*** </sub>
-- Assessed the overall performance of the brand, and delivered digital strategies to the editorial team with a 5% increase on KPI
+- Assessed the overall performance of the brand, and delivered digital strategies to the editorial team with a 5% increase in KPI
-- Organized the seasonal physical activities, including tech meet-ups and courses, supporting around 10% of total revenue for the company
+- Organized the seasonal physical activities, including tech meet-ups and courses, supporting around 10% of the total revenue for the company

 **Editorial Journalist at [TechOrange](https://buzzorange.com/techorange/), Fusionmedium 流線傳媒**
 <sub> ***Taipei, Taiwan  |  Dec 2013 - Dec 2015*** </sub>